continuumizm/cizm-website/posts/der-klang-der-familie-connecting-berlin-techno-and-the-fall-of-the-wall-in-an-essential-read.md

   in.
 Men and women, straight and gay, from East and West Berlin, were coming together and the exciting new time of unification was also fostering an equally exciting new soundtrack - <strong>the sound of techno</strong>.
-summary: 9th November - 31 years since the fall of the Berlin Wall.
+summary: 31 years since the fall of the Berlin Wall.
 31 Jahre Mauerfall.
-Nothing more fitting to mark the anniversary than this book, Der Klang Der Familie, that connects Berlin, techno and the reunification time into an essential read.
+Nothing more fitting to mark the anniversary than the book Der Klang Der Familie that connects Berlin, techno and the reunification time into an essential read.
 category: stories
 tags:
   - techno